GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Kernel List Cache**

 As the name suggests, the Cloud Storage FUSE kernel-list-cache is used to cache the directory listing (output of `ls`) in kernel page-cache.
 It significantly improves the workload which involves repeated listing.
-For multi node/mount-point scenario, this is recommended to be used only for read only workloads, specifically for Serving and Training workload.
+For multi node/mount-point scenario, this is recommended to be used only for read only workloads, e.g. for Serving and Training workloads.

 By default, the list cache is disabled.
-It can be enabled by configuring the **--kernel-list-cache-ttl-secs** cli flag or **file-system:kernel-list-cache-ttl-secs** config flag where:
+It can be enabled by configuring the `--kernel-list-cache-ttl-secs` cli flag or `file-system:kernel-list-cache-ttl-secs` config flag where:
-*   a value of 0 means disabled.
+*   A value of 0 means disabled.
 This is the default value.
 *   A positive value represents the ttl (in seconds) to keep the directory list response in the kernel page-cache.
 *   -1 to bypass entry expiration and always return the list response from the cache if available.